fkarg/fkarg.github.io/drafts/template.md

 # Publication Checklist:
 - [ ] Content
     - [ ] Added cover-image
-    - [ ] each paragraph describes at most one idea
+    - [ ] the beginning of the post is clear and a good description
     - [ ] the beginning of each paragraph describes
           the information contained in the paragraph
-    - [ ] there are sufficient examples for new concepts
+    - [ ] each paragraph describes at most one idea
-    - [ ] the motivation for reading the post is clearly described
-    - [ ] the beginning of the post is clear and a good description
     - [ ] the end is on a high note/positive outlook or
           inspirational call to action
     - [ ] Tell them what you're going to tell them.
 Then tell them.